 A neat side effect of air conditioning is dehumidification, the removal of moisture from the air.
 When your indoor air is cooled, its ability to hold on to tiny water molecules is reduced, causing it to drop moisture into a pan below your evaporator coil.
-This water is channelled away, permanently removing it from the air.
+This water is channeled away, permanently removing it from the air.
 The drier your air, the harder it is for allergen-producers like molds and insects to thrive.

 Keeping Air Conditioners Allergy-Friendly